Information we collect

 We will not use or disclose personal information collected by us for any purpose other than:

-The purposes for which it was provided or secondary related purposes in circumstances where you would reasonably expect such use or disclosure; or
+- The purposes for which it was provided or secondary related purposes in circumstances where you would reasonably expect such use or disclosure;

 We may disclose your personal information to third party service providers, who assist us in operating our business, such as technology service providers or other professional services providers, including any custodian or sub-custodian.
 These providers may be based overseas or use overseas infrastructure to perform services for us, including Canada, Malaysia and the United Kingdom.